shabbyrobe/amiss/doc/mapper/annotation.rst

 ``Amiss\Mapper\Note`` provides a facility to cache reflected metadata.
 This is not strictly
-necessary: the mapping process only does a little bit of reflection and is really very fast, but you can get up to 30% more speed out of Amiss in circumstances where you're doing a high number of metadata lookups per query (say, running one or two queries against one or two objects) by using a cache.
+necessary: the mapping process only does a little bit of reflection and is really very fast, but you can get up to 30% more speed out of Amiss in circumstances where you're doing even just a few metadata lookups per request (say, running one or two queries against one or two objects) by using a cache.

 The simplest way to enable caching is to create an instance of ``Amiss\Cache`` with a callable